-TOEFL, IELTS, Personal Statement and CV Proofreading Services. › IELTS Writing Samples (Full Score) › Government investment in the arts, such as music and theatre, is a waste of money.
+TOEFL, IELTS, Personal Statement and CV Proofreading Services. › IELTS Writing Samples (Band 9) › Government investment in the arts, such as music and theatre, is a waste of money.
 Governments must invest this money in public services instead.
 (Band 9)

 IELTS Writing Sample: Government investment in the arts, such as music and theatre, is a waste of money.
 Governments must invest this money in public services instead.
 To what extent do you agree with this statement?
 (Band 9)